 “The Concert” by Johannes Vermeer

-“The Concert” created by Vermeer in 1664 is another piece of paintings stolen from the Isabella Stewart Gardner Museum.
+“The Concert” created by Vermeer in 1664 is another painting stolen from the Isabella Stewart Gardner Museum.
 Estimated at over 200 million dollars, it is undoubtedly one of the most valuable missing oil paintings in history, the fate of which remains obscure.

 “Le Pigeon aux petis pois” by Pablo Picasso